agb32/cosmadoc/docs/source/daos.md

 If you have errors doing this, it may be due to environment modules that you have loaded.
 Try a `module purge`, or (in the case of some Intel modules which don't unload cleanly), remove them from your `.bashrc` (or wherever), log in again, and retry.

-3. Confirm container creation:If you would like to confirm this, then you can list all the containers that exist in the DAOS8 pool.
+3. Confirm container creation: If you would like to confirm this, then you can list all the containers that exist in the DAOS8 pool.

 ```
 daos cont list DAOS8